neuro-inc/cookiecutter-neuro-project/{{cookiecutter.project_slug}}/HELP.md

 On local machine run `neuro-flow mkvolumes`.
 This commands creates storage folders for all defined volumes.
 You only need to run this once.

-After storage folders have been created run `neuro-flow upload data` from local machine as well.
+After storage folders have been created run `neuro-flow upload data` from the local machine as well.
 This command pushes local files stored in ./data into storage:{{ cookiecutter.project_slug }}/data mounted to your development environment's /project/data.

+You can upload (or download) every folder for which the `local` parameter is specified in [live.yml file](./.neuro/live.yml).

 ### Uploading data to the Job from Google Cloud Storage